1. Who We Are

 a) Where we need to perform the contract or arrangement we have entered into or agreed with you or in order to take certain steps prior to entering into a contract with you such as:

-Prepare the installation contract and perform any licensing procedures of the person that is interested to install a PV system and your details are included in the title deeds or building permits of the property.
+perform any licensing procedures necessary for providing you with our products and/or services and your details are included in the title deeds or building permits of the property.

 communicate with you in order to manage our business relationship with you and resolve any complaints and/or enquiries you may have;

 notify you about any changes to our products and/or services, including pricing;

 recover any payment due to us in respect of the products and/or services we provide to you.

 (ii) Processing is necessary for us in order to enter in a contractual agreement with you in case you become an employee